currrently reading/ planing to read

 - THE ANATOMY OF VIOLENCE by Adrian Raine

-- THE BEGGAR STUTEND by Osamu Dazai
+- THE BEGGAR STUDENT by Osamu Dazai

 - FJODOR DOSTOJEWSKI: White Nights; the Idiot; etc.